cloudy-native/lingolotus.com/story-ideas/intermediate-1.md

 Story 6: At the Restaurant
-Theme: Ordering food at a restaurantPurpose: Learn restaurant vocabulary and polite phrases
+Theme: Ordering food at a restaurant
+Purpose: Learn restaurant vocabulary and polite phrases

 Do you like eating at restaurants?
 Yes, I go to restaurants with my friends.